Student Organizations

 Through meetings and outside activities, you will be able to socialize and build bonds with students that share your interests.
 Our meetings include hearing from guest speakers in the field of statistics, introducing and making connections with faculty and graduate students in the department, social events such as hikes and game/movie nights, programming tutorials, and much more!

-Contact: an officer
+Contact: An officer or csustatalliance@gmail.com

-The Fourth Paradigm (Artificial Intelligence and Machine Learning Club) — no details yet.
+The Fourth Paradigm (Artificial Intelligence and Machine Learning Club)

 Upsilon Pi Epsilon is an honor society for the Computing Sciences.
 It was founded in 1967 to recognize scholarship and professionalism and is the only international honor society for this discipline.
 It is officially recognized by ACM as well as IEEE Computer Society.